becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

 Of course, literal addresses should only be used for diagnostic or testing purposes, and will normally be cut-and-pasted rather than being typed in by hand.

+### Obsolete address types

+ - A format known as "Top Level Aggregator (TLA)" was made obsolete by {{RFC3587}}.

+ - A format known as "site-local" addresses was made obsolete by {{RFC3879}}.

+ - A format known as "IPv4-Compatible IPv6" addresses was made obsolete by {{RFC4291}}.

+ - Address prefixes previously allocated for special use are mentioned in the [unicast address registry](https://www.iana.org/assignments/ipv6-unicast-address-assignments/ipv6-unicast-address-assignments.xhtml).

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Previous</ins>](Packet%20Format.md) [<ins>Next</ins>](Layer%202%20functions.md) [<ins>Chapter Contents</ins>](2.%20IPv6%20Basic%20Technology.md)